syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/VS2019-Extensions/create-project.md

 The following steps is used to create the **Syncfusion ASP.NET Core (Essential JS 2) Web Application** through the **Visual Studio Project Template**.

-> Before use the Syncfusion ASP.NET Core Project Template, check whether the **ASP.NET Core Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.
-If this extension not installed, please install the extension by follow the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/VS2019-Extensions/download-and-installation/) help topic.
+> Before using the Syncfusion ASP.NET Core Project Template, check whether the **ASP.NET Core Extensions - Syncfusion** is installed or not in Visual Studio Extension Manager by clicking on the Tools -> Extensions and Updates -> Installed for Visual Studio 2017 or lower and for Visual Studio 2019 by clicking on the Extensions -> Manage Extensions -> Installed.
+If this extension is not installed, please install the extension by following the steps from the [download and installation](https://ej2.syncfusion.com/aspnetcore/documentation/visual-studio-integration/VS2019-Extensions/download-and-installation/) help topic.

 1. To create the Syncfusion ASP.NET Core (Essential JS 2) project, follow either one of the options below: